o3de/o3de.org/content/docs/user-guide/features/components/development/services.md

 ---
-description: ' Learn how to define and use component services in Amazon Lumberyard. '
+description: ' Learn how to define and use component services in Open 3D Engine. '
 title: Defining and Using Component Services
 ---
 # Defining and Using Component Services {#component-entity-system-pg-defining-using-component-services}